bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 :::info

 The new member's email must be a Gmail Account.
-Otherwise, the user will not have access to the dashboard.
+Otherwise, the new member will not have access to the dashboard.

 :::

-Once the account is created, the Admin needs to contact the new member, letting him know he can access the dashboard.
+Once the account is created, the Admin needs to contact the new member, informing them that they can access the dashboard.
 No notification email is sent to the new member after their account creation.